Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 Promotional emails

-Promotional or marketing emails are a great way to educate your prospects about your product and nurture leads at whatever stage of their journey.
-For this to pay off, you need a decent-sized list of subscribers who have granted permission to be contacted by your business.
-This could have been given at any point, such as via lead magnet signup or joining a webinar you’ve hosted.
-Plus, it’s always a great idea to sign up your product’s current users (both on paid plans and free trials) for your promotional emails – they can opt-out at any time if they wish.
-To do well and stay competitive, on an ongoing basis, you need to grow your list and turn leads into trial customers.
+Promotional or marketing emails are a great way to educate prospects about your product and nurture leads at any stage of their journey.
+For these to pay off, you need a decent-sized list of subscribers who have all given permission to be contacted by your business.
+This could have been granted at any point, such as via lead magnet signup or by joining a webinar you’ve hosted.

 Lead magnets